Contacts (dial code 0117)

 The rules on contacting Bristol VTS have changed since I last sailed up there a few years ago and they have decided that they really don't want to talk to yachties (channel 12 is very busy when tugs are operating).
 You should listen out on channel 12 so that you know what's going on and only call them at Nelson Point when outbound from Bristol.
 I am told that it is now not even mandatory to call them before leaving Portishead Marina, unless you are in a flotilla, when the lead boat should call.
 This means that Bristol Docks get no notice of your intentions from the Bristol VTS and therefore you should call them on the phone in advance to advise of your intended arrival (see above)

-The Portishead Cruising Club produces a very useful guide available here, you will have to locate the pilotage guide from the menu at the side:
+The Portishead Cruising Club produces a very useful guide available here, you will have to locate the pilotage guide from the menu at the top:

 We will assume the small craft Mariner has done his sums and arrived in the region of The Royal Portbury Docks around two hours before local high water either by emerging from Portishead Marina or by coming up the Severn Estuary.
-We will also assume that the skipper has been contact with Bristol VTS and has been given advice about shipping movements from the two busy commercial docks at the entrance to the River Avon.
-For those without VHF, you can phone on 0117 982 2257.
+We will also assume that the skipper has (if necessary) been in contact with Bristol VTS and has been given advice about shipping movements from the two busy commercial docks at the entrance to the River Avon.
+For those without VHF, you can phone the VTS on 0117 980 2638.

 Ships using these docks are large and deep drafted, thus they are extremely restricted in their manoeuvring ability (especially considering the fast tides), and all small craft must keep keep clear of them.